MrBeamer/weather-app/README.md

 - Show current weather, time and date of current location
 - Search for a certain locations weather
-- Dynamic background, depending on temperature
+- Dynamic background, depending on time

 ## Technologies